 Date(s) - 10/11/2022 - 11/11/2022

-This conference will feature a variety of speakers such as David Kaiser, Professor at MIT; Tong Zhao, Senior Fellow at Carnegie Endowment for International Peace; James Fearon, Theodore and Frances Geballe Professor at Stanford University, and Inanna Hamati-Ataya, Principal Research Associate at University of Cambridge.
+Open World Conference 2022 will feature a variety of speakers such as David Kaiser, Professor at MIT; Tong Zhao, Senior Fellow at Carnegie Endowment for International Peace; James Fearon, Theodore and Frances Geballe Professor at Stanford University, and Inanna Hamati-Ataya, Principal Research Associate at University of Cambridge.

 The speakers will address topics like the philosophical and ethical challenges of gene editing, artificial intelligence, and quantum computing; different forms of open science such as science diplomacy, citizen science, and open software; the nuclear arms race; historical perspectives on openness and secrecy in computer and cyber security as well as science policy making and risk regulation mechanisms.
+See the full program.

 It is free to participate in the conference, including meals.
 You can now register for our open-for-all tickets.

 Time: 10 November, 11:30 am – 8 pm & 11 November, 9 am – 4 pm

 Place: The Queen’s Hall, the Black Diamond, Søren Kierkegaards Plads 1, 1221 Copenhagen, Denmark